nhab/Blocks/README.md

 # Blocks
-A Javascript mini Framework to make Efficient, more readable tutorial documents by using simple html tags.
+A Javascript mini Framework to make Efficient, more readable tutorials easily by using simple html tags.

 Add 	blocks.css" and "blocks.js" to your html file,just like sample.htm file above.